songrise/MLLM4Art/README.md

 --model_annotation <PATH_TO_YOUR_MODEL_PREDICTION_JSON> --mode <global/instance>
 ```

 The `--human_annotation` annotation can be found in `./data/human_annotation/` folder.
-The `mode` argument specifies whether to compute global (per-artist) correlation or instance-level (per-task) correlation, which corresponds to the two columns in Table 1 of our [paper](https://dl.acm.org/doi/10.1145/3746027.3754961).
+The `--mode` argument specifies whether to compute global (per-artist) correlation or instance-level (per-task) correlation, which corresponds to the two columns in Table 1 of our [paper](https://dl.acm.org/doi/10.1145/3746027.3754961).
+For the global correlation, please always report the score under 5 random splits.

-The annotation files without `_paper` suffix are recommended, which contains 40% more annotations and with additional quality control.
-For exactly reproducing the results in our paper, please use the files with `_paper` suffix.
+For human annotation the json files without `_paper` suffix are recommended, which contains 40% more annotations and with additional quality control.
+For exactly reproducing the results as in our paper, please use the files with `_paper` suffix.

 </details>